GU-CLASP/GU-CLASP.github.io/content/pages/people/shalom-lappin/papers/index.md

 Lappin and Jean-Philippe Bernardy (eds), *Algebraic Sturtures in Natural Language*, CRC Press, Taylor and Francis, Boca Raton and Oxford.

+Jean-Philippe Bernardy and Shalom Lappin (2022), [Assessing the Unitary RNN as an End-to-End Compositional Model of Syntax](bernardy-lappin22a.pdf) in M. Moortgat and G. Wijnholds (eds), *End-to-End Compositional Models of Vector-Based Semantics, 2022 (E2ECOMPVEC), Electronic Proceedings in Theoretical Computer Science* 366.4, 2022, pp. 9–22.

 Jean-Philippe Bernardy and Shalom Lappin (2022), [A Neural Model for Compositional Word Embeddings and Sentence Processing](bernardy-lappin22.pdf), *Proceedings of the Workshop on Cognitive Modeling and Computational Linguistics*,